D4cry0/D4cry0/README.md

 ### Life path

-- 2009 - Electronic engineer ( until 6th semester in 2012 ) at "Centro de Enseñanza Tecnica Industrial (CETI Colomos)"
+- 2009 - Electronic engineer at "Centro de Enseñanza Tecnica Industrial (CETI Colomos)"
-   - Analogue Electronics
-   - Digital Electronics
-   - Power Electronics
-   - Microprocessor Architecture

 - 2013 - Computer engineer  ( concluded in 2016 ) at "Universidad de Guadalajara (UDG CUCEI)"

-- 2014 / 2022 - I was unable to perform my profession at 100%, so i was forced to start an e-commerce business.
+- 2014 / 2022 - I was unable to perform my profession at 100%, so i was pushed to start an e-commerce business.
 There i coordinated a team of 10 people in all kind of jobs like: logistics, resource manager, workflow management, international purchasing, web development with Shopify, marketing, social media, customer support and planning showroom events.

 - 2023 (Current) - Full Stack and SysOps Engineer at Software Assistant.
-Here i manage some servers, creating production/ testing enviroments using Ubuntu servers and in other hand i'm the lead developer for Martisan's Shopify shop, programing custom apps with: Nestjs, Nextjs, Prisma and Remix connecting them to a custom ERP programed in Java and MySQL.
+Here i manage some servers, creating production / testing enviroments using Ubuntu servers and in other hand i'm the lead developer for Martisan's Shopify shop, programing custom apps with: Nestjs, Nextjs, Prisma and Remix connecting them to a custom ERP programed in Java and MySQL.
 Martisan is the main company and owns Software Assistant.

 - 2023 (Current) - Against Fomo and FF Hobby Store: music production and ecommerce store selling hobby stuff: collectibles, escale models and maybe in a future electronics or software stuff.

 ### My value
-Proactive, observant, responsible, analytical, strategist and empathic person.
+Proactive, observant, responsible, analytical and strategist.

 <hr />